benubah/control-gsoc-test/SampleControlProblem.md

 ## Results

-Due to the step change (of 0.2 per unit) in consumer load, the frequency of the power system experienced a deviation of about 1 Hz and finally stabilized at around 0.1 Hz (considering a power system operating at a nominal frequency of 60Hz it would be deviation of about 59Hz and a new stable operating frequency of 59.9Hz)
+Due to the step change (of 0.2 per unit) in consumer load, the frequency of the power system experienced a deviation of about 1 Hz and finally stabilized at around 0.1 Hz (considering a power system operating at a nominal frequency of 60Hz it would be deviation to about 59Hz and back to a stable operating frequency of 59.9Hz)

 [See one similar way Mitsubishi Electric uses control theory here](http://www.meppi.com/Products/GeneratorExcitationProducts/Static%20Excitation%20System/Power%20System%20Stabilizer.pdf)